A new form of QCD coherence for multiple soft emissions using Glauber-SCET: One soft gluon emission

 Next, the forward scattering process between these collinear legs and the soft emissions is mediated by the corresponding operators in the Glauber Lagrangian~\cite{Rothstein:2016bsq}:

 where the superscripts $i,j$ specify the representation of the collinear legs.
 The $x$ dependence captures the long distance physics.
-The subscript $s$ indicates that these operators also contain soft Wilson lines as in \eq{OnSCET} and hence enter the calculation of the amplitude of soft gluon emissions.
+The operator $O^{ij}_{n_i sn_j}$ describes forward scattering between two collinear partons flying in directions $n_i$ and $n_j$, with soft particles emitted at intermediate rapidity.
+The operator $O^i_{n_is}$ describes forward scattering process between an $n_i$-collinear and a soft parton.
+These operators thus contain soft Wilson lines as in \eq{OnSCET} and hence enter the calculation of the amplitude of soft gluon emissions.
 The Glauber operators are reviewed in \app{GlauberOps}.